top1944/duckuments/docs/atoms_85_fall2017_projects/15_saviors/10-preliminary-design-document-saviors.md

 ### Problem statement

-Relialby detect and avoid obstacles, plan a meaningful path around them or simply stop if nothing else is possible.
+Reliably detect and avoid obstacles, plan a meaningful path around them or simply stop if nothing else is possible.

 Robustness to changes in: